AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 ## Supported versions {#es-spt-versions}

-You must install and configure either Elasticsearch or OpenSearch before installing {{ site.data.var.ee }} or {{ site.data.var.ce }} 2.4.4.
+You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce or Magento Open Source 2.4.4.

 Refer to the [System Requirements][] for specific version information.